 - Note: Maximum size includes the use of two build plates.
 Part must be able to be broken down to fit on printer

 - All prints that are past 3 x 3 x 3 in will be evaluated for if a different manufacturing method can be used or if the design could be changed

 - All parts that are past 5 x 5 x 5 in and are resubmitted due to a design change cannot be printed more than twice

 - Printed parts must be able to assemble without the use of tape or glue

 - Printed parts used for VEX course modifications are not permitted for use

 Submission and General Guidelines

-- Make sure to submit an STL with the correct scaling.
+- Make sure to submit an .STL with the correct scaling.

-- If you choose to build your model in inches, remember to convert to millimeters before saving the STL
+- If you choose to build your model in in, remember to convert to mm before saving the .STL

 - Initial STL file submission for mandatory prints is due by Benchmark A (Week 7)